dbpedia/databus/docs/uniquesellingpoints.md

 ## Interoperability

-The DataID model is a stable vocabulary bult on DCAT (a W3C vocabulary to describe datasets), DCMI (Dublin Core Metadata Initiative vocabulary to describe resources) and Prov-O (W3C provenance vocabulary) and forms the core of the Databus.
+The DataID model is a stable vocabulary built on DCAT (a W3C vocabulary to describe datasets), DCMI (Dublin Core Metadata Initiative vocabulary to describe resources) and Prov-O (W3C provenance vocabulary) and forms the core of the Databus.
 DataID and Databus patches several shortcomings of DCAT and DCMI:

 * DataID/Databus contains the "right" kind of information to re-publish to other repositories automatically, including platforms such as Kaggle, CKAN, Zenodo as well as the automated generation of Data Management Plan (DMP) deliverables for e.g. Horizon Europe research projects (these were implemented by third-parties and not included with the Databus software).
 * Databus distinguishes between version of a dataset and the dataset artifact, an important individuation that allows to discover updates, i.e. new versions of the same dataset (artifact).
 Databus also distinguishes between compression (\~ dozen of [lossless compression formats](https://commons.apache.org/proper/commons-compress/)) and [IANA Media Types](https://www.iana.org/assignments/media-types/media-types.xhtml) or mimetypes (over 1400 formats) and other formats that describe the actual format of files.